cotes2020/jekyll-theme-chirpy/_posts/10CyberAttack/Attack-Application_Server_Attacks/DDoS/2020-09-17-CyberAttack-ICMP-Attack.md

 ---

 ## Smurf attack can use ICMP traffic,
-- <font color=lightblue> Ping a broadcast address using a spoofed source address directed to a subnet, to flood a target system with ping replies. </font>
+- <font color=LightSlateBlue> Ping a broadcast address using a spoofed source address directed to a subnet, to flood a target system with ping replies. </font>
 - attacker sends a ping to the broadcast address of subnet 172.16.0.0/16.
 - This collection of pings instruct devices on that subnet to send their ping replies to the target system at IP address 10.2.2.2
 - thus flooding the target system’s bandwidth and processing resources.